softwaremmm/fn5_pipeline/README.md

 Nextflow wrapper for FN5.
 Enables auto-queuing and auto-batching of samples for performance gains.

 ## Running locally with docker
-Requires an API to be running to handle database and bucket operations
+Requires an API to be running to handle database and bucket operations.
+Run `bash local_setup.sh` on first run to ensure the expected bucket structure exists.
 ```
 sudo nextflow run . -profile docker -latest --api_url <api URL> --sample <fasta path>
 ```